Join our mailing list

 The result – a fabulously complicated-looking, but easy-to-work overall lace design that draws the eyes in many directions.
 An open lace border is knit to finish the shawl and give it the wonderfully pronounced scalloped edge and some contrasting textures.

 This sophisticated shawl is also a quick knit, as it only uses 2 hanks of Madeline Tosh's DK yarn, which knits like a dream on size 8 needles.
+Second sample knitted up beautifully on size 10 needles with 3 balls of mohair yarn, showing just how versatile this pattern is!

 A stunning piece to drape around your neck or shoulders and an absolutely beautiful gift option!